zahrag/barcodemetr/README.md

 includes identical DNA barcode sequences.
 This defines the ranked data structure derived from the [BIOSCAN-1M](https://github.com/bioscan-ml/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/bioscan-ml/BIOSCAN-5M) biological datasets, used for statistical analysis of DNA nucleotide barcode sequences.

-If you make use of *barcodemetric* code repository, please cite the following [paper](https://arxiv.org/abs/2406.12723):
+If you make use of *barcodemetrics* code repository, please cite the following [paper](https://arxiv.org/abs/2406.12723):

 ```bibtex
 @inproceedings{gharaee2024bioscan5m,